 A cryptocurrency, also known as crypto, is a form of virtual or digital currency, something like an online version of cash that can be exchanged online to buy products and services.
 Transactions involving cryptos eliminate the need for traditional intermediaries such as banks and government institutions, which is why Bitcoin has become so popular among users.

-Many companies have issued their own cryptocurrencies, often called tokens, which can be traded specifically for the goods or services that the company offers.
+Many companies have issued their own cryptocurrencies, often called tokens, which can be traded specifically for the good or service that the company offers.
 Just like arcade tokens and casino chips, you’ll need to exchange real currency for the cryptocurrency to access the goods or services.

 A transaction involving a cryptocurrency gets recorded in a public log powered by an open-source code known as ‘blockchain.’
 As the name suggests, blockchain comprises units called blocks containing information about each transaction.
 Each block is chained to the code in chronological order, which creates a permanent record of each transaction.
 Even though every Bitcoin transaction is recorded in a public log, names of buyers and sellers are never revealed – apart from their wallet IDs.